 Next part of the Confidence Plan will be in a future blog.
-Need help with boosting your confidence sign up for my online course The Confidence Plan: How to be more confident at work, and use the code EARLYBIRD01 to get 20% off the price, or sign up for my Free 5 day Boost your Confidence challenge by downloading the Career Quiz.
+Need help with boosting your confidence sign up for my online course The Confidence Plan: How to be more confident at work, and use the code EARLYBIRD01 to get 20% off the price, or sign up for my Free 5 day Boost your Confidence challenge.

 Tame your Inner Critic!